-The best source of Vitamin C comes from fruits and vegetables.
-Pharmacists from Retail Pharmacy at Changi General Hospital explain why Vitamin C is good for you.
+The best source of vitamin C comes from fruits and vegetables.
+Pharmacists from Retail Pharmacy at Changi General Hospital (CGH) explain why vitamin c is good for you.

 So is there any benefit in taking a vitamin C supplement as the body only absorbs the vitamin C it needs?

 If your diet already includes a few servings of fruits and vegetables every day, taking a separate vitamin C supplement may not be necessary.
 Any excess is excreted in the urine.
 In fact, ingesting more than 2,000 mg of vitamin C every day may cause nausea, diarrhoea and kidney stones, said pharmacists from